Integration of payment methods

 Stripe logo

-Stripe is one of PayPal’s biggest competitors.
-It’s known for its easy-to-use interface and a wide range of features, including subscriptions, invoicing, and fraud prevention.
-Apart from accepting major payment methods, Stripe supports digital wallets (Apple Pay, Android Pay, Google Pay), Clearpay, and Klarna.
-It also accepts payment in 135+ currencies and allows for integration with other third-party systems.
+Stripe is known for its easy-to-use interface and a wide range of features, including subscription-based models, invoicing, and fraud prevention.
+Apart from accepting major payment methods, Stripe supports digital wallets (Apple Pay and Google Pay), Clearpay, and Klarna.
+It also accepts 135+ currencies and allows for integration with other third-party systems.

 These systems include shopping carts, invoicing systems, analytics tools or email systems.
 Generally speaking, Stripe caters well to mobile commerce and platform-based payments, making it a good fit for startups and established businesses alike.

-Pricing: Stripe applies a fee of 2.9% plus 30 cents for every successful card transaction.
+Pricing: Stripe applies a flat fee of 2.9% plus 30 cents for every successful card transaction.
 There are extra charges for certain situations: 0.5% for manually inputted cards, 1.5% for international cards, and 1% for currency conversion.
 Find more pricing details here.

 Strengths: